-We have had some rugged times, not because of the members of the conditions in this world We have had some rugged times, the conditions in the members of our organization but because of the conditions in this world our organization but because of the conditions in the members of the conditions in the conditi our organization but because of the caught.
-We didn't know, the tension in which everybody seems to be caught.
-We didn't know, and day to day to day the tension in which every what to expect from day to day to day to day to day to day threatens on both coasts, east and way we many times during the year, have been where war threatens on both coasts, east and west, have been where war threatens or both coasts, east and west.
-We have been where war blitted it and have fought it with every weapont, have have been where Communications to the seen it, have heard it and have fought it with every weapon in our seen it, have heard it and have for me to stand here and in our seen it, have heard it and have for me to stand here and tell you power.
-It would be repetitious for me to stand here and tell you of the many meetings and social functions we have attended this year, and of what we have attempted to accomplish; but we have have have a principles and the same whave worked hand in hand for the same principles and the same cause
+We have had some rugged times, not because of membe our organization but because of the conditions in this world, the tension in which everybody seems to be caught.
+We didn't k many times during the year, what to expect from day to day. have been where war threatens on both coasts, east and west, have been where Communism is runing rife, we have felt it, seen it, have heard it and have fought it with every weapon in our of the many meetings and social functions we have year, and of what we have attempted to accomplish: but worked hand in hand for the same principles and same cause.

-Women have a unique place in the world.
-We look to the men wanting always to be by their side and to be their helpmates, as was God's plan.
-In the early pages of written history you will find that God's plan.
-In the carry passed woman to be a help-mate; so we are divinely authorized as your co-workers.
+Worked hand in the unique place in the world.
+We look to the men, wanting always to be by their side and to be their helpmates, as was God's plan.
+In the early pages of written history you will find that are divinely authorized as your co-workers.
 We take this very seriously and very sanctimoniously, as a divine order.
 Women always have lived for love and love alone.
-Without love, a woman is a failure Without inspiration there is no love and you know how feeble and weak we are, and how much we depend on our men.
+Without love, a woman is a failure.
+Without inspiration there is no love and you know how feeble and weak we are, and how much we depend on our men.
 Given the full measure of devotion and love, we have been credited by poets as giving to you our best; and you can be sure that we, of your Auxiliary, will always do that.
 We are proud to be your Auxiliary, and we love to serve you.

 Yesterday, when the Commander-in-Chief sent into our meeting the Past Commanders-in-Chief in this body, we were honored to have them with us.
 We felt that the spirits of their fathers came with them, and we accepted them in that light.
 It left a deep impression on your Auxiliary that we should be so favored, to have met in the same room and under the same roof as the Grand Army of the Republic has met and inspired us.
-I want to thank you, Cleon for your thoughtfulness in sending that wonderful group of men.
+I want to thank you, Cleon, for your thoughtfulness in sending that wonderful group of men.